jenkassim/bin/docker/Docker_readme.md

 ##### Remove Docker image
 - Image cannot be removed via id if multiple image of same name, different tag exist.
 Image will need to be removed via name instead of id.
+- Remove created containers before removing Images used in the containers

 - To remove local docker image
 `